qinyanjuidavid/SaveONE-life/README.md

 > #### Firestore database for storing messages
 > - With a collection name (Chats), time+date as the document path.
 > - Messages are saved as hashmap inside an array, which include (message, email, name, time and data).
-> - To send a message you can either type or use android speech recognizer.
+> - To send a message you can either type or use Google Speech Recognizer.
  ```
  ArrayList result = data.getStringArrayListExtra(RecognizerIntent.EXTRA_RESULTS);
  message.setText(result.get(0).toString().toLowerCase());